 Professor Ellen Oliensis, Klio Distinguished Professor of Classical Languages & Literature, Professor of Comparative Literature.
 University of California, Berkeley.

 Friday, October 8, 2021.
 3 PM in HSSB 4080.

-Professors Helen Morales (recent Chair and Graduate Advisor at UCSB) and Robert Morstein-Marx (current Graduate Advisor at UCSB) will go over some important “do’s and don’ts” regardless of where you are considering applying and answer your questions about an often bewildering process.
+Professors Dorota Dutsch (Chair of Classics at UCSB), Robert Morstein-Marx (recent Graduate Advisor ), and Rose MacLean (current Graduate Advisor) will go over some important “do’s and don’ts” regardless of where you are considering applying and answer your questions about an often bewildering process.

 UCSB Classics 2022 Argyropoulos Lecture

 ‘Tragedy and Revolución: Refashioning Ancient Greek Drama in the 20th Century Hispanic Caribbean’